tee3/homedir/README.md

 ## os x

 To install system packages for OS X (via Homebrew), run the following script as the administrator of the system.
+Note that this does not use `sudo` as Homebrew does not require it.

 ```
 $ ./install_system_packages_osx